tsrhall87/Resume/README.md

 ---

-Passionate Project Manager with over a decade of experience in managing projects and operations in high pressure, multi-national environments.
-Consistently demonstrates an exceptional work ethic with a passion for technology and the development of myself and colleagues through fostering a collaborative environment.
-10 years of military service provided challenging opportunities managing cross-functional teams to achieve complex projects in ambiguous environments that regularly required innovation and dynamic problem solveing skills.
+Innovative and dedicated Project Manager with a decade of experience managing projects and operations in high pressure, multi- national environments.
+Consistently demonstrated an exceptional work ethic with a passion for technology and the development of myself and colleagues by fostering a collaborative environment.
+10 years of military service provided challenging opportunities working with cross-functional teams to achieve complex and ambiguous projects requiring innovation and dynamic problem solving skills.

 ---